juhum/web-app-kurs/README.md

    This will automatically start a Gitpod workspace with the project.

-2. Open the `.env` file and update the following configuration variables with your own values:
+2. Open the `.env` file in backend directory and update the following configuration variables with your own values:

     ```plaintext
     URL=your-api-url